nickcv-ln/yii2-encrypter/README.md

 ],
 ```

-At this point you will be able to simply execute from the root of your app directory the command ```./yii encrypter```
+At this point you will be able to simply execute from the root of your app directory the command ```./yii encrypter/setup```

 The command will automatically generate the config file ```encrypter.php``` in your application ```config``` directory.
 The generated config file will contain a randomly generated password and IV.